jfarago/piPower/README.md

 	ng build --prod

+##### Create proxy config

+The proxy is to be able to serve the webpages locally, but point to the pi for server requests

+	cp proxy.conf.example.json proxy.conf.json

 ##### Set up pi credentials for grunt scripts

 Create pi_credentials.json for grunt scripts and put it in the same folder as the gruntfile.js